-With the international crisis regarding COVID-19, also referred to as Coronavirus, live music venues have had to cancel or postpone many concerts for people to increase social distancing.
+Due to COVID-19, live music venues and music festivals have had to cancel or postpone many concerts for people to increase social distancing.

-Although venues are closed, many music venues, festivals and local Virginia musicians are offering virtual options for visitors to listen and enjoy live music.
+Although venues are closed, many music venues, festivals and local Virginia musicians are offering virtual options and properly distanced shows for visitors to listen and enjoy live music.

 Explore some unique Virginia locations paired with local artists in the Virginia is for Lovers / Overcoast Sessions.
 The video series includes Dharma Bombs at the Carter Family Fold in Hiltons, Inter Arma at the Byrd Park Pumphouse in Richmond, Mighty Joshua in the NEON District in Norfolk and Sherman Holmes at the Marshall Drug Store in Urbanna.